m0nds/chat-app/README.md

-Created a rooms chat where multiple People get to communicate to each other.
+Created a room chat where multiple People get to communicate with each other.
 Check it out https://mondsroomschat.netlify.app